 Head, Department Chair, or an authorized supervisor.
 The Computing Move-Add-Change Request Form must be completed to facilitate internal moves of computing units.

-Any User who violates this or other Onondaga Community College Policies,
+Any user who violates this or other OCC policies,

 procedures, contractual obligations, or applicable state or federal laws, is